miviro/jade_mvr/readme.txt

     - We only run the MainAgent, which will be in charge of starting and killing new agents as requested by the user.
     - Agents participating in the tournaments should have its .java file placed on the src/agents/ folder.
     - Java 17 is required.
+    - Do not run it in VSCode, it will crash with many rounds and/or agents.
+    - Sending command output to /dev/null will help with performance.

 Miguel Vila Rodríguez, 11-2024